 In bump feed systems, varied lengths of line are wound around the spool of the trimmer with two equal lengths fed through openings in the trimmer head.

-Bump feeds are easy-to-use, dependable, and tend to be the most popular feed system.
+Bump feeds are easy-to-use and dependable, so they tend to be the most popular feed system.

-Cons: If your bump ever turns into a slam, you may damage the spool or spring.
+Cons of bump feed systems: If your bump ever turns into a slam, you may damage the spool or spring.
 With continuous use, the spring in the head will wear and will need to be replaced.